jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 2. Navigate to <path/to/repo>/cs723-AS1 directory.

-3. Run the command `make simulator app` to build and launch the simulator with the display app.
+3. Run the command `./start.sh simulator app` to build and launch the simulator with the display app.

-4. (Optional) Run `$ make simulator clean` to remove the generated object and dependency files.
+4. (Optional) Run `./start.sh simulator clean` to remove the generated object and dependency files.

 ### Third Option